Faculty Experts

 Lance Saunders

-Lance Saunders is an assistant professor in the Department of Marketing and Supply Chain Management.
+Lance Saunders is an associate professor in the Department of Supply Chain Management.
 Most recently, he was an assistant professor of supply chain management and analytics at Virginia Commonwealth University, where he specialized in teaching operations management.
 Saunders has published in the International Journal of Logistics Management, the Journal of Purchasing and Supply Management, and more.
-He received his bachelor’s, master’s, and MBA at UT, before completing his doctorate at Virginia Tech in 2013.
+He received his bachelor’s, master’s, and MBA at UT before completing his doctorate at Virginia Tech in 2013.

 Georg Schaur